mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/dynamic-allocation/index.md

 ---
 layout: layout.pug
 navigationTitle: Dynamic Allocation
-excerpt: Enabling Dynamic Allocation with Shuffle Service for DC/OS Data Science Engine Spark
+excerpt: Enabling Dynamic Allocation with Shuffle Service for DC/OS Data Science Engine in Spark
 title: Dynamic Allocation
 menuWeight: 7
 enterprise: true
 model: /mesosphere/dcos/services/data-science-engine/data.yml
 render: mustache
 ---

+Spark provides a mechanism to dynamically adjust the resources your application occupies based on the workload.
+This means that your application may give resources back to the cluster if they are no longer used and request them again later when there is demand.
+This feature is particularly useful if multiple applications share resources in your cluster.

 # Prerequisites